BioJulia/BioSequences.jl/docs/src/sequence_search.md

 end
 ```

-# Sequence search

-Three kinds of on-line search functions are provided:

-1. Exact search
-2. Approximate search
-3. Regular expression search
+# Searching for sequence motifs

+There are many ways to search for particular motifs in biological sequences:

+1. Exact searches, where you are looking for exact matches of a particular
+   character of substring.
+2. Approximate searches, where you are looking for sequences that are
+   sufficiently similar to a given sequence or family of sequences.
-These are all specialized for biological sequences and ambiguities of symbols
+3. Searches where you are looking for sequences that conform to some sort of
-are considered.
+   pattern.

+All these kinds of searches are provided in BioSequences.jl

 ## Exact search

+Exact searches, are where you are looking for exact matches of a particular
+character of substring.

-Similar to other Julia sequences like `Vector`, a `BioSequence` can be searched using a function.
-This returns the index of the element matching where the function returns `true`, or `nothing` if no elements were found:
+Similar to other Julia sequences like `Vector`, a `BioSequence` can be searched
+using a function.
+This returns the index of the element matching where the
+function returns `true`, or `nothing` if no elements were found:

+Therefore you can search using the `findfirst(predicate, collection)` pattern.

+For example, the following will find the first exact match of a specific
+symbol.

 ```jldoctest
 julia> findfirst(isequal(DNA_A), dna"GCTTAG")